mattshirtliffe/mattshirtliffe.github.io/about.md

 Projects that make a positive difference to the lives of users.
 Challenging problems for which I can create simple but elegant solutions using the best tools for the job.

 # What kind of people do I want to work with?
 Brilliant, high energy people who don't believe you should leave things the way they are.
+The world is pretty shit so let's try and make it better.